CNP Logo CanticaNOVA Publications

 Prayer after Communion:

-By our sharing in this mystery,
+that, through our partaking in this mystery,

-teach us to judge wisely the things of earth
+you may teach us to judge wisely the things of earth

-and to love the things of heaven.
+and hold firm to the things of heaven.

-Grant this through Christ our Lord.
-Amen.
+Through Christ our Lord.
+A-men.

 ** An official, approved English translation of the Offertory Antiphon has never been published.
 The offertory antiphon used here is from the New American Bible, a Scripture translation approved for liturgical use in the United States.

-CanticaNOVA Publications / PO Box 1388 / Charles Town, WV 25414-7388
+CanticaNOVA Publications / PO Box 1388 / Charles Town WV 25414-7388

 Send website comments or questions to: webmaster@canticanova.com